arcturuscodez/NovusEdge/README.md

 1. Python 3.10
 2. psycog2

-## Working Features ('V0.2.1')

-### General
+## General

+- **Prior Versions** Prior versions are stored on the developer's computer and are not published to github for public viewing.

-- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through [Database Information Documentation](versions/V0.2.1/database/info.md).
+- **V0.2.1** is an entirely new method of handling the interaction to the database through the use of the repository pattern which can be further examined through [Database Information Documentation](software/database/info.md).

-### Universal

-- Entries in tables can be deleted universally by the universal "delete_by_id" method.

-### Tables

-- All tables are viewable through built-in options

-### Shareholders

-1. Add shareholders.
-2. Remove shareholders.
-3. Edit shareholders.
+- **V0.2.2** is the latest branch/version of the software with the most features.

 ## Contributing